Landlords: FAQs

 Are there any exemptions from having to reach an E on my EPC?

 Yes, there are various exemptions.
 For example, if the cost of improvements will go over £3,500 incl.
 VAT; or the improvement would devalue the property; or a tenant does not give permission to have works carried out.
 A landlord would need to register these exemptions on the PRS Exemptions Register.
+If obtaining an exemption, it is crucial to have documentation to support the claim.
+An exemption lasts 5 years, then you must reapply, if necessary.

 What is the HHSRS (Housing Health & Safety Rating System)?